gatherworkshops/Building-the-Web/_slides/workshop/welcome/mentors.md

 class: centered-slide

 notes: |
-  :)
+  Your mentors are super friendly, make sure to say hi.

+  They actually get paid to do this stuff for a job, which is super cool.

+  You can ask them for help with your code, ask them about their day job, or ask them what their favourite colour is.

+  They're here to help, so ask them anything :)

 ---

 ## Say hi to your mentors!

-They're here to help you out if you get stuck, you can ask them (almost) anything!
+Your mentors are here to help if you get stuck,<br>
+and you can ask them (almost) anything!